 As parents, we worry when our children get sick.
 We worried when they were infants, we worried when they were young, and we continue to worry about our children when they become adults.
 When your child is far away from home, you worry even more.
-It is difficult, as a parent, to hear from your college student that she is sick – and it is a difficult time for your student as well.
-This may be the first time that your student is sick without having you there to care for her.
+It is difficult, as a parent, to hear from your college student that they are sick — and it is a difficult time for your student as well.
+This may be the first time that your student is sick without having you there to care for them.
 Although you may be feeling helpless, there are a few things that you can do to help your college student through this time.

 How sick are you?

 It is almost inevitable that your college student will get sick at school.
-It is likely that he will get sick during the first few weeks or months at school.
+It is likely that they will get sick during the first few weeks or months at school.
 Students living in the residence halls live in close proximity to each other.
 They share rooms, bathrooms, lounges, dishes, personal belongings, germs.
 They may not be eating as healthily as they did at home.
 They are tired and often stressed.

 What should your college student do?

 If your college student has determined that they are sick, there are a few things that they can think about.

 - Visit the campus health clinic.
 Most campus clinics offer free services for students and are staffed by nurses, nurse practitioners, and hold office hours by doctors.

 - Get extra rest.
 They may need to cut back on some activities for a while.

 - Think about what they are eating.
 Add more fruits and juices and healthy foods.
 Drink plenty of water.

 - If they are going to need to miss classes, they should get in touch with the professor.
 Find out what they are missing.
 Get class notes from other students.